Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Formulating CCED with network flexibility

 Since we focus on the impact of renewable uncertainties, for simplicity we assume the forecasted loads $\Pdb\in\mbR^n$ is accurate.
-Nevertheless, the load uncertainties can be handled in a similar way to the method proposed in this paper.
-With the above notations, we express the DC power flow equation as
+Nevertheless, the load uncertainties can be handled in a similar way.
+With the above notations, the power flow equation is expressed as

 where